-More shipping giants suspend passage via Red Sea after attacks
+More Shipping Giants Suspend Passage Via Red Sea After Attacks

 The tensions have added to fears that the Gaza conflict could spread.

-An American destroyer on Saturday shot down more than a dozen drones in the Red Sea launched from Huthi-controlled areas of Yemen, the US Central Command (CENTCOM) said.
+An American destroyer on Saturday shot down more than a dozen drones in the Red Sea launched from Houthi-controlled areas of Yemen, the US Central Command said.

 The UK government said one of its destroyers had also brought down a suspected attack drone in the area.